Dr Louise Kay

 I have worked in the field of education for the past eighteen years and taught across the primary and Early Years sector before moving into Higher Education in 2013.

-As part of my role at the University of Sheffield I supervise students on the MA Education programme.
+As part of my role at the University of Sheffield I teach on the following undergraduate/postgraduate modules:

 My doctoral thesis explored the beliefs of two Reception teachers using Cultural-Historical Activity Theory (CHAT).
 The ways in which 'school readiness' was constructed through pedagogical practices was identified, and the tensions and contradictions that emerged between these practices and the beliefs of teachers were explored in depth.